ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 > had detailed notes to refresh your memory as to why treatment Z isn't
 > relevant.

-Set up one or more running notes documents when you set up your project.
+A **research log** is a collection of running notes about your progress on your research project.
+You can set up one or more notes documents when you set up your project.
 Use the notes to keep track of things you've tried, things you want to try, decisions, relevant references, and more.
 If you have collaborators, take notes about your meetings.
-Record anything there's a chance you'll want to remember
-later: results (positive or negative), new ideas, new leads, decisions, changes of plan, action items, and scheduling details.
+Record anything there's a chance you'll want to remember later: results (positive or negative), new ideas, new leads, decisions, changes of plan, action items, and scheduling details.

 <!--
 Whether you take notes on paper or digitally, the important thing is that you